 Learn more: Psychological Types by C.G.
 Jung

-6th function: Introverted Feeling
+6th Function: Introverted Feeling (Fe)

-8th function: Introverted Sensing
+8th Function: Introverted Sensing (Si)

 What if I’m an INFJ, but my functions don’t exactly match up?

-Think of your top two functions as a house and the 3rd and 4th functions as the decorations in and outside of the house.
+Think of your top two functions as a house and the third and fourth functions as the decorations in and outside of the house.
 The house can stand alone on its own, but the decorations make it feel nicer and homier.
 Imagine the shadow functions as the people who live in the house.
 They have the potential to destroy the house, but can also maintain it nicely if they learn how to properly care for it.